isomerpages/moe-nushigh/_student-development/MOE Sexuality Education/Year 1 to 4.md

 on individuals.
 Students will learn to be aware of possible gender stereotypes that may affect one’s family and future decisions.
-They will also learn to reframe their perspectives and not judge others based on their own or others’ values and principles, with regard to gender stereotypes.</p>
+They will also learn to reframe their perspectives and not judge others based on their own or others’ values and principles, with regard to gender stereotypes</p>
 <p>&nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Understand what gender stereotypes comprise, e.g. notions of masculinity
+<p>understand what gender stereotypes comprise, e.g. notions of masculinity
 and femininity vary over time and space, and are shaped by societal expectations</p>
 <p></p>
-<p>Know that imposing gender stereotypes on oneself and others can limit
+<p>know that imposing gender stereotypes on oneself and others can limit
 one’s experiences, cause harm to the self-esteem of oneself and others and should be avoided</p>
 <p><em>&nbsp;</em>
 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Term 3</p>
+<p>Sem 1</p>
 </td>
 </tr>
 <tr>